Sanofi-Public/CodonBERT/README.md

 The CodonBERT Pytorch model can be downloaded [here](https://cdn.prod.accelerator.sanofi/llm/CodonBERT.zip).
 The artifact is under a [license](ARTIFACT_LICENSE.md).
 The code and repository are under a [software license](SOFTWARE_LICENSE.md).

 Pretraining and finetuning scripts are under [benchmarks/CodonBERT](benchmarks/CodonBERT).
-To run finetuning, the `--task` flag must be used.

 To extract embeddings from the model, use [extract_embed.py](benchmarks/CodonBERT/extract_embed.py).
 The dataset [sample.fasta](benchmarks/CodonBERT/data/sample.fasta) is included for reference.

+## Dataset
+Pre-training dataset are under [benchmarks/CodonBERT/data/pre-train](benchmarks/CodonBERT/data/pre-train), [train_seqs_id_1.csv.zip](benchmarks/CodonBERT/data/pre-train/train_seqs_id_1.csv.zip) and [train_seqs_id_2.csv.zip](benchmarks/CodonBERT/data/pre-train/train_seqs_id_2.csv.zip) list the NCBI IDs for all 10 million sequences for pre-training. [train_samples.csv](benchmarks/CodonBERT/data/pre-train/train_samples.csv) provide a training sample. [eval.csv](benchmarks/CodonBERT/data/pre-train/eval.csv) stores the held-out dataset for evaluation.

+To run finetuning, the `--task` flag must be used.
+All downstream datasets are under [benchmarks/CodonBERT/data/fine-tune](benchmarks/CodonBERT/data/fine-tune).

 ## TextCNN
 Code for training the TextCNN model is in the [textcnn](benchmarks/textcnn/) directory.